-- Respect and abide by the confidential nature of what I see or hear pertaining to students and/or staff as I carry out volunteer duties. - Bring concerns or issues, if any, to the staff person supervising my volunteer activities. - Direct discipline issues to an appropriate staff member. - Be supportive of the school and its mission. - Always sign in at the front office and wear the proffered volunteer tag.
+- Respect and abide by the confidential nature of what I see or hear pertaining to students and/or staff as I carry out volunteer duties. - Bring concerns or issues, if any, to the staff person supervising my volunteer activities. - Direct discipline issues to an appropriate staff member. - Be supportive of the school and its mission. - Always sign in at the front office and wear the visitor badge.

 Required Information

 Name of Driver:

 Driver's License Number & Expiration Date:

 Vehicle(s) Year/Make/Model:

 Vehicle(s) License Plate Number:

-Number of seat belts available (includingdriver):
+Number of seat belts available (including driver):

 Please initial the following:

-I agree to provide Athlos Academy of St. Cloud d with a photocopy of my Driver's license.
+I agree to provide Athlos Academy of St. Cloud with a photocopy of my Driver's license.

-I agree to provide Athlos Academy of St. Cloud noted vehicle. with a copy of the Proof of Insurance for the above-
+I agree to provide Athlos Academy of St. Cloud with a copy of the Proof of Insurance for the abovenoted vehicle.

-• rly belted while driving in the vehicle; children under with a booster or car seat (which will be provided by f 12 should be belted in the back seat.
+I agree to ensure that all children will be properly belted while driving in the vehicle; children under the age of 8 are to be belted in the back seat with a booster or car seat (which will be provided by the child's guardian), children under the age of 12 should be belted in the back seat.

 I agree to prohibit anyone from smoking inside the vehicle while transporting and during fieldwork.

-By signing below, you authorize Athlos Academy of St History and status of your Driver's License, conduct a consurance company to confirm your insurance status.
-A Tesponsible for, comprehensive, uninsured motorists, criminal background check, and contact your Athlos Academy of St. Cloud does not cover, nor is
+By signing below, you authorize Athlos Academy of St. Cloud to obtain a copy of your Driver Record History and status of your Driver's License, conduct a criminal background check, and contact your insurance company to confirm your insurance status.
+Athlos Academy of St. Cloud does not cover, nor is responsible for, comprehensive, uninsured motorists, or collision coverage for your vehicle.

 By signing below, you acknowledge the confidentiality statement and agree to abide by the listed rules.

 Printed Name

+Signature

-Signature Date
+Date